entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

      required if more than one EntandoClusterInfrastructure is available and this value can be omitted entirely under most conditions.
 * `spec.keycloakSecretToUse` is used to determine which Kubernetes Secret to use to connect to the correct Keycloak instance.
 If not specified, the default Secret `keycloak-admin-secret` will be used.
-Only useful if you have more than one Keycloak server in your cluster.
+This is only useful if you have more than one Keycloak server in your cluster.
 * `spec.ingressHostName` is the hostname of the Kubernetes Ingress to be created for the Entando Plugin.
 Please ensure that this is accessible using the default routing suffix of your Entando Operator Deployment, or a DNS name previously registered with your DNS provider.
-This hostname will not be used from your Widgets that you have implemented for this plugin as these widgets will use the hostname of the EntandoApp they are being used from.
+This hostname will not be used from your Widgets that you implemented for this plugin as these widgets will use the hostname of the EntandoApp they are used from.
      This hostname is useful for embedded web user interfaces used only on this plugin, such as admin user interfaces or diagnostic user interface.
 * `spec.roles` specifies the set of roles that this plugin expects.
 At deployment time, the Entando Operator ensures that each of these roles are created on Keycloak for the Keycloak client representing this EntandoPlugin.
 It is up to the Plugin provider to ensure that Spring Security has been set up to enforce the access rules implied by the individual roles.
-Each role has a unique `code` and a more human readable  `name` as property.
+Each role has a unique `code` and a more human readable  `name` as a property.
 * `spec.permissions` specifies the set of permissions this plugin requires on other services with known Keycloak Clients.
      At deployment time, the Entando Operator will use the service account user of this EntandoPlugin's Keycloak Client and create the necessary role bindings on the specified client id of the service to be used.